Skip to main content

 • Utilizing a logical, consistent structure for ease of readability

-• Providing enough detail make the plan understandable and actionable
+• Providing enough detail to make the plan understandable and actionable

 • Developing accessible versions of any documents